 She is a mom, too.
-And she has to answer the curious questions of her 5 year old son.
+And she has to answer the curious questions of her 5-year-old son.
 After her win, when she hugged him, he asked, “Mama, why are you crying?
 You won.”
-Kristin replied just as any other mom in the world, “That’s what we do, we cry when we’re happy.”
+Kristin replied, like any other mom in the world, “That’s what we do, we cry when we’re happy.”

-Goals should be long-term, with many sub-goals spread out over time.
+- G – Goals: should be long-term, with many sub-goals spread out over time.

-Integrity is a deliberate discipline towards your goals.
+- I – Integrity: a deliberate discipline towards your goals.